 After playing a good few hours of the Alpha myself, I was actually quite impressed with it.
 I absolutely love such deck-building strategy games like Slay the Spire anyway, so it's not really surprising I enjoyed trying this out.
 The idea that everything about the game changes on each play-through should make it have a huge amount of replay value.

 It should hopefully enter Early Access on Steam sometime around February next year.
+Update: Steam page is now live.

 Since it's been funded, it's now on our Crowdfunding Page.